altera-fpga/agilex5e-nios-ed/niosv_g/tinyml_liteRT/sources/README.md

 cmake -S sw/tflite_app -B sw/tflite_app/build/Release -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release
 make -C sw/tflite_app/build/Release
 ```
-Note:The software can be compiled using the Ashling Visual Studio Code Extension for Altera FPGAs

-For information on the build process, please refer to the following document- [Ashling VSCode Extension](https://www.intel.com/content/www/us/en/docs/programmable/730783/current/ashling-visual-studio-code-extension.html)

 d.
 Hardware Validation
 - Program the generated sof and then download the elf file on the board